kristithrasher/Amazon_Vine_Analysis/README.md

 ## Summary
-State if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statemnt then, provide one additional analysis that you coudl do with the dataset to support your statement.
-Yes, I see there is a bias for reviews when it comes to paid Vine members.
-I see their is a higher percentage of 5-star ratings come from Paid Vine users.
+There seems to be a lean towards a positive bias for reviews in the Vine program for paid vine users.
+The results of the analysis show paid Vine Members have a higher percentage of 5 star ratings.
+We would need to do further analysis to say for sure.